Biography

 Research

 Currently Sue's lab focuses on different forms of neuronal plasticity during life changing events.
 With Professor Bill Colledge, we study kisspeptin neurons in the hypothalamus and amygdala that are critical for puberty, fertility and sexual behaviour.
-With Professor David Belin, we study neuronal plasticity in amygdala neurons in the context of substance abuse disorders.
+With Professor David Belin, we study neuronal plasticity in amygdala and nucleus accumbens neurons in the context of substance abuse disorder.
 The main approach used in Sue's lab is patch clamp electrophysiology in brain slices.

 Previous work in Sue's lab focused on NMDA receptors and synaptic control of dopamine neurons in the substantia nigra pars compacta.
 Substantia nigra dopamine neurons form part of the basal ganglia circuit, which is needed for motivated voluntary movement control.
 Degeneration of dopamine neurons is a characteristic feature of Parkinson’s disease.
 Former members of Sue's lab studied glutamatergic synapses onto dopamine neurons, with a particular interest in NMDA glutamate receptors: how they are regulated, and the balance between physiological and pathological NMDA receptor activity.
 This work has been funded by the BBSRC, Parkinson’s UK, the Wellcome Trust and the Isaac Newton Trust.
 Key publications can be found above.
 Sue maintains an interest in dopamine neurons through her collaboration with Dr Elisa Galliano.